gvwilson/thirdbit/src/fiction/bear/index.md

 normal tone of voice.
 "If you don't have my sister, what reason would we have?"

-"You might do it just to be friendly," Muddh said, then snickered.
+"You might do it just to be friendly," Mukh said, then snickered.

 The prince shook his head.
 "I'm sorry, but I don't think I want to have a friend like you.
 Even if I did, I couldn't oblige you.
 Apple Bridge is part of Loghan."

-"Not for long," Muddh said lightly.
+"Not for long," Mukh said lightly.
 He picked up a small bag that was hanging from his saddle horn.
 "Not for very long at all."

 "It's magic!" one of the apprentices shouted.
 "I can feel it!"